 This cake will draw you like a siren with one whiff, without the bells and whistles (read: icing).
 It’s simply that glorious!
 It’s light, not too dense, it's moist, and simply delightful.
 You won’t feel heavy after you eat it, making it a perfect tea cake.
 Or an anytime cake.
 It is epic, after all.

-- 1 tsp vanilla essence or 1/2 stick vanilla pod
+- 1 teaspoon vanilla essence or 1/2 stick vanilla pod

 - 1 pinch salt

-Brush an 8-inch pan with butter or olive oil and dust it with flour.
+Preheat the oven to 180ºC (356ºF) and brush a 20-cm (8-inch) cake pan with olive oil and dust it with flour.

 Monitor your cake, and take it out of the oven after 30 minutes.
 It tends to dry out quickly, you see.
 Sprinkle some water if your cake does turn out dry because you forgot to take it out of the oven sooner.